cfpb/hmda-frontend/src/documentation/markdown/2021/identifiers-faq.md

 ### Institution Respondent ID Changes
 #### Do respondent IDs change with agency code changes?
 Changes to an institution's Agency Code may result in changes to that institution's Respondent ID, especially in the case of depository institutions.
-Please see the [2017 HMDA FIG Table 1](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2017-hmda-fig.pdf#page=14) for a breakout of how Respondent ID is derived based on Agency Code.
+Please see the <a target="_blank" rel="noopener noreferrer" href="https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2017-hmda-fig.pdf#page=14">2017 HMDA FIG Table 1</a> for a breakout of how Respondent ID is derived based on Agency Code.